pra-navi/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-#### 22. Finding persons and tasks by tag: `findAllTag`
+#### 22. Finding persons and tasks with all matching tags: `findAllTag`

-You can search for persons and tasks using all keywords given.
+You can search for persons and tasks using all keywords that match their tags.

 {% include admonition.html type="note" title="Note" body="